BGforgeNet/Fallout2_Hero_Appearance/README.md

 ## Installation

 * It is included in [killap's Restoration Project](https://github.com/BGforgeNet/Fallout2_Restoration_Project).
 If you're using it, you don't need to download this collection separately.
-* You can also use it with [killap's Unofficial Patch](https://github.com/BGforgeNet/Fallout2_Unofficial_Patch), other modification or even vanilla game.
+* You can also use it with [killap's Unofficial Patch](https://github.com/BGforgeNet/Fallout2_Unofficial_Patch), other modifications or even vanilla game.
   In that case, you will need to ensure that [sfall](https://github.com/phobos2077/sfall) is installed and `EnableHeroAppearanceMod=1` is set in `ddraw.ini`.
   After that, simply download the latest zip and extract it into game directory.